twesemey/photos.rename/README.md

 ### Current limitations

-Currently supported file types are jpeg and tiff (untested).
+Currently supported file type is jpg / jpeg.
 Maybe I will add PNG support via [Pillow](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#png), [Hachoir](https://hachoir.readthedocs.io/en/latest/index.html), a PNG reading lib or XMP in the future.
-While evaluating Pillow and Hachoir I saw that my test data does not incorporate any related meta data.
-Therefore I would use the modification or creation time of the file as used timestamp for renaming if XMP or another solution would not work.
+_While evaluating Pillow and Hachoir I saw that my test data does not incorporate any related meta data.
+Therefore I would use the modification > or creation time of the file as used timestamp for renaming if XMP or another solution would not work._

 ## Background of the project